jeromebader/listings/README.md

 # listings-app
-Python Flask app for add and manage listing with pagination and usermanagement usable as a template
+Python Flask app written as testapp for add and manage listing with pagination and usermanagement usable as a template